-Accreditation of Study Direction
+Accreditation of Study Field

-Since 1 January 2019, the higher education institutions or colleges are allowed to select any agency listed on the European Quality Assurance Register for Higher Education (EQAR) for the assessment of the study direction.
+Since 1 January 2019, the higher education institutions or colleges are allowed to select any agency listed on the European Quality Assurance Register for Higher Education (EQAR) for the assessment of the study field.

 For Higher Education Institutions

 - Accreditation of Study Field

 - Inclusion of the Study Programme on the Accreditation Form of a Study Field